ProNextJS/declarative-routing/assets/NEXT-DR-README.md

-This application supports typesafe routing for NextJS using the `next-tsr` system.
+This application supports typesafe routing for NextJS using the `declarative-routes` system.

-# What is `next-tsr`?
+# What is `declarative-routes`?

-Next-tsr is a system for typesafe routing in NextJS.
+Declarative Routes is a system for typesafe routing in React.
 It uses a combination of TypeScript and a custom routing system to ensure that your routes are always in sync with your code.
 You'll never have to worry about broken links or missing routes again.

-Next-tsr also handles API routes, so you'll have typesafe input and output from all of your APIs.
+In NextJS applications, Declarative Routes also handles API routes, so you'll have typesafe input and output from all of your APIs.
 In addition to `fetch` functions that are written for you automatically.

 # Route List